William Tucker (Jamestown immigrant): Time in Virginia

+In March, 1622, 347 or more colonists were killed during an Indian massacre.
+Settlements and plantations were set ablaze by the natives.
+Tucker was a military leader during this period.

-Following the massacre of 1622, there were frequent attacks by Native Americans.
-So much so that people were unable to plant their crops.
-Tucker and others were given the responsibility to ensure the safety of people in their appointed areas.
+Captain Tucker and others were given the responsibility to ensure the safety of people in their appointed areas.
 Tucker's area included Kecoughtan, Newport News and Elizabeth City.
 Measures included moving people from outlying areas, ensuring means to protect the settlement, and protecting areas with palisades around settlement.

-In May 1623, plans were made with Opchanacanough to negotiate peace and the release of the missing women.
-He released Mistress Boyse as a good faith gesture, with the implied message that he would negotiate for the release of the remaining women.
-Captain Tucker and a group of musketeers met with Opechancanough and members of a Powhatan village along the Potomac River on May 22.
+In May 1623, plans were made with Opechancanough to negotiate peace and the release of the missing women.
+Opechancanough released Mistress Boyse as a good faith gesture, with the implied message that he would negotiate for the release of the remaining women.
+Captain Tucker and a group of musketeers met with Opechancanough and members of a Powhatan village along the Potomac River on May 22nd.
 In preparation for the event, Dr. John Potts prepared poisoned wine.
 Captain Tucker and others offered ceremonial toasts and 200 Powhatans died after drinking the wine.
-Another 50 people were killed.
+Another 50 people were slain by colonists.
 Opechancanough escaped, but a number of tribal leaders were killed.
-The English retaliated by attacking and burning down Powhatan villages.
-Tribal members and the captive women fled the English attacks.
-They also were hungry due to lost corn crops.
-Three of the women included Jane Dickenson and Mistress Jeffries, the wife of Nathaniel Jeffries, who died in the massacre.

-Before 1623 and on March 4, 1626, he was appointed to the Council.
+Before 1623 and on March 4, 1626, Captain Tucker was appointed to the Governor's Council.
 He was a member of the Virginia General Assembly in 1625.
 In September 1632, he became the commission of the peace.

 Indentured servants

-He held two black indentured servants, Isabell and Anthoney, who were among the first Africans in Virginia, arriving between 1619 and 1624, when their son William Tucker was born.
+William held two black indentured servants, Isabell and Anthoney, who were among the first Africans in Virginia, arriving between 1619 and 1624, when their son William Tucker was born.
 He was the first African American child to be born in the Thirteen Colonies.
-He had 17 servants.
+Captain William Tucker had 17 servants.
 In 1625, he owned three African slaves.
 At that time, there was a total of 20 servants or slaves of African descent in the colony.

 Land grants

 Tucker entered into a land grant with his three of his brothers-in-law, William, Paul and George Thompson.
 They were part of his “muster” of 1624 to 1625.
 He was among a group that included William and Maurice Thompson in a joint land grant in 1636.

+Tucker died some time before February 17, 1643/4. or in England, likely before 1640.
+His will was read in London, England.